Dylan-MaCHINe/IAM-Control-for-AWS-S3/README.md

 # IAM-Control-for-AWS-S3
-Create a user, a group for that user, an IAM policy, attach that policy to the group, and then add user to that group using terraform
+Here’s the scenario: Imagine you're tasked with creating a secure AWS environment for a development team.
+You need to ensure that developers have access only to necessary AWS services for their job (S3 in this instance).
+For this, you will create an S3 resource, then IAM user, a group named Developers, an IAM policy that grants access to specific AWS services, and then you'll attach this policy to the group and add the user to this group.